William V. Spanos

-Spanos takes a post-modern approach to the West, globalization, colonization, and general interventionist foreign policy.
-He talks about a problem/solution mindset that America was in during the Vietnam War, and how all foreign policy now is still stuck in this framework.
+Spanos took a post-modern approach to the West, globalization, colonization, and general interventionist foreign policy.
+He talked about a problem/solution mindset that America was in during the Vietnam War, and how all foreign policy now is still stuck in this framework.
 Spanos' work derives from philosophers ranging from Heidegger and Nietzsche to Foucault.

+Early life and education

 Spanos was born in Newport, New Hampshire, the son of Greek immigrants.
 A veteran of World War II, he was captured during the Battle of the Bulge and taken a prisoner of war to Dresden, Germany.
-There he survived the Allied firebombing of the city.
-It was a singular experience that he only recounted fifty years later in his autobiographical book, In the Neighborhood of Zero.
+There, he survived the Allied firebombing of the city.
+It was a singular experience that he only recounted fifty years later in his autobiographical book In the Neighborhood of Zero.